DjTony81/SC55_Soundfont/README.md

 # SC55 to Soundfont Converter
-Written by Kitrinx and NewRisingSun.
+Written by Kitrinx and NewRisingSun. *** Updated by DjTony

 # Requirements